ginstrom/paladin-novel/chapters/10_hunters-and-hunted.md

 They retrieved their horses and continued south, but the mood had changed.
 What had been a dangerous supply run was now a race against time.
 Every minute they spent away from the valley was another minute their families remained unaware of the approaching threat.

-The Thornfield farmstead appeared through the morning mist like a ghost of better times.
+The Thornfield farmstead appeared through the evening mist like a ghost of better times.
 The main house stood intact but empty, its windows dark and door hanging open.
 Outbuildings clustered around it—barn, smokehouse, root cellar, grain storage.
 Exactly what they needed, if the slavers had left anything behind.

 "Spread out," Gond ordered quietly.
 "Check every building, but stay alert.
 If I give the signal, drop everything and run for the horses."